To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Pet Insurance Helps You Plan Financially

-Pet insurance is an excellent way to plan for unforeseeable accidents and illnesses in your pets by paying a low monthly premium to ensure that when emergencies arise, you are covered against the high vet bills that are sure to follow.
+Pet insurance is an excellent way to plan for unforeseeable accidents and illnesses by paying a low monthly premium to ensure that when emergencies arise, you are covered against the high vet bills that may follow.
+We’ve got an analysis of the industry in our is pet insurance worth it? article.

-- Banfield Charitable Trust (BCT) can assist struggling pet owners whose pets are faced with life-threatening, emergency veterinary situations but they also offer preventive care plans for pets whose owners are of limited means and/or income.
+- Banfield Foundation Programs can assist struggling pet owners whose pets are faced with life-threatening, emergency veterinary situations but they also offer preventive care plans for pets whose owners are of limited means and/or income.

 - The Humane Society of the United States has a list of links to organizations that can provide pet assistance organizations in your state.
 In addition to emergency needs, there may also be opportunities for financial assistance with population control measures that include spay and neuter as well as other resources.